warpdotdev/docs/features/find.md

 1. Hitting `CMD-F` opens the find view which searches across the terminal (scoped within the current pane).

-Note: Within Find modal, you can also Regex toggle, Find in selected Block, or toggle Case sensitive search.
+Note: Within Find modal, you can also enable the Regex toggle, Find in one or multiple selected Blocks, and or toggle Case sensitive search.

 ## How it works